Song of the summer: History

 An examination of the history of the song of the summer in Vox notes that a 1910 article in the New York Tribune says "About this time look out for the summer song", in the days when songs were primarily distributed as sheet music, and cites as an example the hit song of the summer of 1923, which was "Yes, We Have No Bananas", selling a million copies in three months.

 In 1979, a Canadian newspaper described "My Sharona" by the Knack as "the runaway song of the summer".
 Hits such as "Summer in the City" by the Lovin' Spoonful (1966), had dominated their summers, but public attention to naming a song of the summer began in the 1990s.
 Music critic Ann Powers introduced a bracket-style competition for song of the summer of 1999 in The New York Times.
 The bracket-style tournament was later used by MTV's Video Music Awards for its "Song of the Summer" category.

-Billboard started its Songs of the Summer chart in 2010, and published retroactive charts back to 1985.
+Billboard started its Songs of the Summer chart in 2010, and published retroactive charts back to 1958.
 The Billboard Songs of the Summer chart was originally based on sales and radio play; streaming data was added to its calculations in 2012, and YouTube streams in 2013.
 The first song of the summer on Billboards chart was "California Gurls" by Katy Perry and Snoop Dogg.

 Achieving song of the summer became competitive in 2013 and 2014.
 Publications began publishing articles in June to label contenders and offer predictions.
 In 2013, Stephen Colbert satirized the song of the summer competition on The Colbert Report.

 Multiple media outlets stated that 2025 failed to produce a song of the summer.
 Billboard predicts even less consensus for song of the summer in the future as market share becomes more diffuse across niche genres and streaming platforms.
+In 2026, several outlets recognized the AI-generated song "Rubberz" as the song of the summer.